damalialutfiani/Quizz-on-codecademy/Learn SQL-Lesson2 Queries.md

 d.	**It matches all sports that end with ‘ball’.**

 6. What is the correct syntax to query both the name and date columns from the database?

-SELECT _____
+>	SELECT _____

-FROM album;
+>	FROM album;

--	name & date
+a.	name & date

--	**name, date**
+b.	**name, date**

--	name; date
+c.	name; date

--	name + date
+d.	name + date

-7. Which operator would you use to query values that meet all conditions in a *where* clause?
+7. Which operator would you use to query values that meet all conditions in a *WHERE* clause?

--	BETWEEN
+a.
+BETWEEN

--	**AND**
+b.	**AND**

--	LIKE
+c.
+LIKE

--	OR
+d.
+OR

-8. What is *ORDER BY*?
+9. What is *ORDER BY*?

--	An operator used with the WHERE clause.
+a.
+An operator used with the WHERE clause.

--	A clause that sorts the result set in alphabetical order only.
+b.
+A clause that sorts the result set in alphabetical order only.

--	**A clause that sorts the result set alphabetically or numerically.**
+c.	**A clause that sorts the result set alphabetically or numerically.**

--	A clause that allows you to select unique values.
+d.
+A clause that allows you to select unique values.

-9.	*IS NULL* condition returns true if the field is empty.
+11.	*IS NULL* condition returns true if the field is empty.
 -	False
 -	**True**
-10. What is *LIKE*?
+12. What is *LIKE*?
 -	**A special operator that can be used with the WHERE clause to search for a pattern.**
 -	A clause used to bookmark columns that are frequently queried.
 -	A statement that allows us to create different outputs.
 -	A clause used to selet unique values from a table.
-11. What is the correct query o select only the cities with temperatures less than 35?
+13. What is the correct query o select only the cities with temperatures less than 35?
 -	SELECT *
 FROM cities;
 -	**SELECT**